-Biden Is Facing Crisis After Crisis.
-But Are They Emergencies?
+Biden is facing crisis after crisis.
+But are they emergencies?

 The White House is also considering whether to name a coordinator for monkeypox, as it has done for the coronavirus pandemic response, according to an administration official.
 And the administration has told Congress it may need as much as $7 billion to fight the disease, the official said.

 As of Wednesday, more than 3,000 Americans had been infected with monkeypox, according to health officials.
-Biden has agreed to declare an emergency in some cases, using authorities designed to temporarily boost the government’s power to respond to urgent issues.

-One set of laws gives the administration the power to declare public health emergencies to confront threats that could make Americans ill.
-That allows the government to limit entry to the United States and to authorize the release of resources from the federal stockpile to treat the spread of disease.

-A separate measure, the 1976 National Emergencies Act, authorizes the president to declare an emergency in order to temporarily assume a wide range of powers, including the ability to order military construction projects, impose sanctions, block exports, and more.

 Presidents have traditionally limited the use of emergency declarations.
 Critics argue that using them too frequently is an inappropriate way to expand the powers of the presidency.